 A bit of hotel history: During Antiquity, hotels offered food and lodging to travellers.
 The Roman Empire used them in particular as relays for its armies.
 After the barbarian invasions, only furnished houses remained, which most often became lairs of highwaymen and brothels.

-In the Middle Ages, the hotel (written ostel) still had the meaning of “welcome place for guests, hospital” (like the Hôtel-Dieu in Paris) before losing it to the pro...
+In the Middle Ages, the hotel (written ostel) still had the meaning of "place of welcome for guests, hospital" (like the Hôtel-Dieu in Paris) before losing it in the prof...

-You must be a subscriber to read the rest of this article.
+You must be a subscriber to read the rest of this article, its links and its images.

 If you already have a current subscription, please log in using the form below.